fhildeb/lukso-node-guide/3-system-setup/02-disk-volumes.md

 For the above example:

-- `nvme0n1` is the disk identifier of the SSD used as the main storage
+- `nvme0n1` is the disk identifier of the SSD used as the primary storage
 - `sda` is the disk identifier of the HDD used as additional storage

 #### Initializing the disk

-To initialize the new disk so that it can be used as a physical volume, we can use the LVM tool to create pysical volumes:
+To initialize the new disk so that it can be used as a physical volume, we can use the LVM tool to create physical volumes:

 ```sh
 sudo pvcreate /dev/<disk-identifier>